rostyslav-udovenko/command-line-trainer/README.md

 - An integrated virtual file system that refreshes with each task, utilizing JSON
 - A modular architecture based on ES modules
 - A user experience designed entirely for keyboard navigation, eliminating the need for a mouse
+- Hidden "Matrix Mode" easter egg (`neo` command)

+## 🥚 Easter Egg: Matrix Mode

+To enable **Matrix Rain** mode, simply enter the command `neo` in the terminal whenever you wish.
+This action will transform the terminal display into a captivating animated green rain effect reminiscent of *The Matrix*.

 ## 🔡 Example Commands